FooBarWidget/authlogic_rails3_rspec2_test/README.md

+I'm migrating from Authlogic + Rails 2.3 + RSpec 1 to Authlogic + Rails 3 + RSpec 2.
+I stumbled upon a number of mysterious problems so I created this small test app to see what I did wrong.
 This is a small example program demonstrating the use of Authlogic, Rails 3.0 and RSpec 2.
 For some reason the tests don't work but I don't know why.
 I'm putting this code online in the hope that someone can tell me what's wrong.

 There is a User model and corresponding migration with the minimum required fields.
 There is also a UserSession object.
 I found a bug in the Authlogic session generator though: `rails g authlogic:session user_session` generates a file containing: